fairlearn/fairlearn/docs/faq.rst

     the model is applied.

 What sort of fairness-related harms can the Fairlearn library address?
-    We focus on two kinds of harms:
+    We currently focus on two kinds of harms:

     - *Allocation harms.*
       These harms can occur when AI systems extend or withhold opportunities, resources,